RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

 Customizing the View page
 -------------------------

-Ra also provide a view page for each EntityModel subclass, registered with `EntityAdmin`.
+Django ERP framework also provide a view page for each EntityModel subclass, registered with `EntityAdmin`.
 For example: If you go to the Clients change list page, you'd find a column called "Stats" which will redirect you to a blank page with the title
 *Statistics for <Client name>*